-- Concurrent rate limit for interactive queries: 50 concurrent queries.
+- Concurrent rate limit for interactive queries under on-demand pricing: 50 concurrent queries.
 Queries that return cached results, or queries configured using the dryRun property, do not count against this limit.

 - Concurrent rate limit for queries that contain user-defined functions (UDFs): 6 concurrent queries, including both interactive and batch queries.
 Interactive queries that contain UDFs count toward the concurrent rate limit for interactive queries.

 - Daily query size limit: unlimited by default, but you may specify limits using custom quotas.

 - Daily update limit: 1,000 updates per table per day; applies only to the destination table in a query.

 - Maximum number of tables referenced per query: 1,000

 - Maximum rate of append operations: 1 append every 2 seconds per table for all job output (load, query, copy)

 - Maximum response size: 128 MB compressed2 (unlimited when returning large query results)